learn-js/learnjs/readme.md

 _Learn.js_ will cover client-side libraries as well as node.js modules, and explore opportunities for using libraries that work on both the client and the server.

-### Some of the javascript libraries the book will cover:
+### Some of the javascript modules/libraries the book will cover:
+- browserify
+- request
+- express
+- leaflet.js
+- d3.js
+- crtrdg.js
+- voxel.js
+- backbone
+- angular
-- jQuery.
+- polymer
-- leaflet.js, mapbox.js, gmaps.js, etc.
-- d3.js, chart.js, raphael.js, and vega.js.
-- pixi.js, voxel.js, and processing.js.
 - And other libraries.
 [Let us know what you'd like to see covered](http://hi@learnjs.io).

 ## Programming patterns